RossHathaway/jack-christensen/README.md

 ## Production mode and deployment

-To start a production version of this app, run `npm run export && npm start`.
-This is because it is a static app and uses the sapper export command instead of the sapper build command.
-Running in production will disable live reloading, and activate the appropriate bundler plugins.
+To start a production version of this app, run `npm run export`.
+This will make a static version of the app.
+There is no need to run `npm start` or similar commands after when deploying on Now v2.

 You can deploy your application to any environment that supports Node 8 or above.